-- 73. CAREC 2030 will be implemented through a renewed institutional structure that promotes member countries' active and sustained participation in CAREC at both policy and project levels (see Figure).
-By providing an open platform for regional collaborative action, the renewed structure will enable and provide incentives to CAREC member countries and development partners to lead and facilitate initiatives in their respective areas of comparative advantage. - 74.
-The renewed institutional framework is guided by the following elements: - Building strong ownership and stakes of countries in CAREC at both senior and technical working levels; - Enhancing the role of development partners, including capitalizing on their areas of expertise and resources to maximize their contribution to the expanded CAREC agenda; - Establishing integrated groupings to activate cross-linkages between sectors, and create synergies; - Introducing an incremental approach to building up implementation modalities in the new areas and fine-tuning these modalities over time based on progress; - Retaining flexibility and pragmatism through the "2+x principle," which allows a subset of CAREC countries to implement regional projects and initiatives agreed on by all members; - Strengthening engagement with the private sector and civil society at all levels. - 75.
-The institutional arrangements for each of the five clusters will be defined based on the specific implementation requirements in each cluster.
+74. CAREC 2030 will be implemented through a renewed institutional structure that promotes member countries' active and sustained participation in CAREC at both policy and project levels (see Figure).
+By providing an open platform for regional collaborative action, the renewed structure will enable and provide incentives to CAREC member countries and development partners to lead and facilitate initiatives in their respective areas of comparative advantage.

+75. The renewed institutional framework is guided by the following elements:

+- Building strong ownership and stakes of countries in CAREC at both senior and technical working levels; - Enhancing the role of development partners, including capitalizing on their areas of expertise and resources to maximize their contribution to the expanded CAREC agenda; - Establishing integrated groupings to activate cross-linkages between sectors, and create synergies; - Introducing an incremental approach to building up implementation modalities in the new areas and fine-tuning these modalities over time based on progress;

+- Retaining flexibility and pragmatism by allowing two or more CAREC countries to implement regional projects and initiatives agreed on by all members; and - Strengthening engagement with the private sector and civil society at all levels.

+76. The institutional arrangements for each of the five clusters will be defined based on the specific implementation requirements in each cluster.
 As a general approach, where clarity on the actual scope of work needs to be further developed, particularly in the new areas of operations (such as tourism, water, education, health, and others), a series of group discussions and workshops will be conducted.
 Such discussions could help develop a consensus on the key issues to be addressed, in what sequence, and the type of institutional structures that might be needed for successful implementation in the cluster or sector.
-Based on the outcomes of such discussions, expert groups in each area may be convened to kick off topical discussions, converge interest of member countries, identify concrete scope of activities and key issues of regional relevance, and conduct dialogue with key development partners. (see para.
-83).
-Ultimately, fully empowered sector committees including necessary sub-working groups could be established as needed to develop and implement strategic action plans to move forward on the identified initiatives.
+Based on the outcomes of such discussions, expert groups in each area may be convened to kick off topical discussions, converge interest of member countries, identify concrete scope of activities and key issues of regional relevance, and conduct dialogue with key development partners (see para.
+84).
+Ultimately, fully empowered sector committees, including necessary subworking groups, could be established as needed to develop and implement strategic action plans to move forward on the identified initiatives.